jose-manuel/npfc/README.md

 - add extlinks to RDKit documentation (~ MolVS)
 - tweak Sanitizeflags to mimic KNIME Mol2RDKit node behavior (partial sanitization) or split molblocks/smiles before conversion to RDKit
 - implement a git hook so that only changes that pass all tests are committed
-- build up a workflow using snakemake: local for testing, on cluster for production
 - automatic release changelog (standard-version?)
 - ref_file for duplicate entries removal should be defined in the protocol
 - check if ref_file would be better in table mode for appending data instead of rewriting the whole file for each chunk
-- add nrings criteria to retrieve the "best" minor compound instead of just medchem during keep_largest in standardization
-- add option for recomputing 2D coordinates in standardization (best of 4: input, coordgen, allchem and avalon) -

 ## Some weird errors encountered during development
     - cannot set user-defined timeout for standardization because the timeout value is set during the loading of the library